-We the undersigned hereby certify the following with regards to our audited financial statements for the year ended 31 December 2023 that:
+We the undersigned hereby certify the following with regards to our audited financial statements for the year ended 31 December 2024 that:

-- (a) We have reviewed the financial statement; - (b) To the best of our knowledge, the financial statement does not contain: - (i) Any untrue statement of a material fact, or - (ii) Omit to state a material fact, which would make the statements, misleading in the light of circumstances under which such statements were made; - (c) To the best of our knowledge, the financial statements and other financial information included in the report fairly present in all material respects the financial condition and results of operation of the Company as of, and for the period presented in the report. - (d) We: - (i) Are responsible for establishing and maintaining internal controls. - (ii) Have designed such internal controls to ensure that material information relating to the Company is made known to such officers by others within the entity particularly during the year in which the periodic reports are being prepared; - (iii) Have evaluated the effectiveness of the Company's internal controls as of date within 90 days prior to the report; - (iv) Have presented in the report our conclusions about the effectiveness of our internal controls based on our evaluation as of that date; - (e) We have disclosed to the auditors of the Company and Audit Committee: - (i) All significant deficiencies in the design or operation of internal controls which would adversely affect the Company's ability to record, process, summarize and report financial data and have identified for the Company's auditors any material weakness in internal controls, and - (ii) Any fraud, whether or not material, that involves management or other employees who have significant roles in the Company's internal controls; - (f) We have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.
+- (a) emPLE Life Assurance Limited is a Life Assurance Company in the Nigerian Insurance industry and is committed to upholding high standards of good corporate governance within the industry.
+The Company has in place an effective corporate governance mechanism that ensures proper oversight of its business by the Directors and other principal organs of the Company, and carries on its business in a manner that meets the expectations of all stakeholders. - (b) To the best of our knowledge, the financial statement does not contain: - i.
+Any untrue statement of a material fact, or - ii.
+Omit to state a material fact, which would make the statements, misleading in the light of circumstances under which such statements were made; - (c) To the best of our knowledge, the Financial Statements and other financial information included in the report fairly present in all material respects the financial condition and results of operation of the Company as of, and for the period presented in the report. - (d) We: - i.
+Are responsible for establishing and maintaining internal controls. - ii.
+Have designed such internal controls to ensure that material information relating to the Company is made known to such officers by others within the entity particularly during the year in which the periodic reports are being prepared; - iii.
+Have evaluated the effectiveness of the Company's internal controls as of date within 90 days prior to the report; - iv.
+Have presented in the report our conclusions about the effectiveness of our internal controls based on our evaluation as of that date; - (e) We have disclosed to the auditors of the Company and Audit Committee: - i.
+All significant deficiencies in the design or operation of internal controls which would adversely affect the Company's ability to record, process, summarize and report financial data and have identified for the Company's auditors any material weakness in internal controls, and - ii.
+Any fraud, whether or not material, that involves management or other employees who have significant roles in the Company's internal controls; - (f) We have identified in the report whether or not there were significant changes in internal controls or other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective actions with regard to significant deficiencies and material weaknesses.

-Rantimi Ogunleye
+Rantimi Ogunleye Chief Executive Officer